rayes0/blog/content/about.md

 ---
 title: "About"
 date: 2021-06-12
+katex: true
 ---

 Hello, thanks for taking interest into my blog.
 This page contains some information about me and this site.
 It's fairly long-winded for a simple about page, so read or skim it as you wish.

 # Me

 I typically go by the name rayes online.
 It's not my actual name, just a pseudonym.
 I'm a 17 year old FOSS supporter, linux enthusiast, musician, and writer.
 I am fascinated by memory, the brain, and biology, especially relating to biochemistry, neuroscience and psychology, and machine learning.
-I am currently in high school and have in interest in math, literature, and history, and life sciences.

 ## Hobbies